 A few basic rules can help arbers (those who use arbitrage) identify where to invest:

-Before the start of the tournament, bookies offered lucrative odds to assess where punters' opinions lay.
+Before the start of the tournament, bookies offered lucrative odds on World Cup betting to assess where punters' opinions lay.
 Some gamblers will already be reaping the rewards by 'cashing out' their bets with top gambling sites like Bet365 Sports.
 This means that if you back a team to win and they are up during the match, you will be offered the chance to trade in the bet for a guaranteed, though slightly smaller, profit.
 The same is true for many of the outright World Cup betting markets, and some clever arbitrage can see gamblers win an early profit - if their timing is right.

 Those who backed the Ivory Coast to beat Colombia at 11/4 with Bet365 Sports have already been given the opportunity to cash a £10 bet out at £14.70 after their victory over Japan, but knowing whether or not to take it is another matter.
 Don't agonise over the timing; decisive moves deliver regular profits.
 Setting yourself profit targets makes it easier to cash out at certain levels rather than riding your luck.
 Often, locking gains in rather than waiting out a market for bigger profits is a good way to maintain liquidity, keeping your pot full and ready to deploy again across the World Cup betting markets.

 In some cases, gamblers may still choose to let their bets ride.
 Anyone who bet on Thomas Müller in the World Cup's 'top goal scorer' market will be able to cash out at a profit already after his hat trick against a hapless Portugal side saw his odds tumble from 28/1 to just 5/2.
 But with Germany looking in excellent form, the profit on offer needs to be weighed up against the very real chance that Germany progress and Müller continues converting up front.